Telecom Italia says knows nothing of Oi initiative on TIM Brazil

-MILAN, Aug 27 (Reuters) - Telecom Italia, Italy’s biggest phone group, said in a statement on Wednesday it had not been contacted by Brazil’s Grupo Oi over its plans to take over Telecom Italia’s local unit TIM Participacoes .
+MILAN (Reuters) - Telecom Italia, Italy’s biggest phone group, said in a statement on Wednesday it had not been contacted by Brazil’s Grupo Oi over its plans to take over Telecom Italia’s local unit TIM Participacoes.

 Earlier in the day, Oi had said in a statement it had hired bank BTG Pactual to explore the possibility of acquiring Telecom Italia’s 67 percent stake in the unit.